Connecticut Valley Hospital Addiction Services Division

 Connecticut Valley Hospital Addiction Services Division - Middletown, CT

 Connecticut Valley Hospital Addiction Services Division is a detox and addiction treatment facility located at Tynan Circle in the 06457 zip code of Middletown, CT.
-As a detox center, it offers cocaine detox, alcohol detox and benzodiazepines detox.
-Connecticut Valley Hospital Addiction Services Division is run by the State government.
-Connecticut Valley Hospital Addiction Services Division offers treatment to adult women, adult men and people with trauma.
-It accepts women and men into their treatment and detox program.
+As a detox center, it offers meth detox, cocaine detox and benzodiazepines detox.
+The treatment program at Connecticut Valley Hospital Addiction Services Division includes hospital inpatient treatment, hospital inpatient detoxification and hospital inpatient treatment.
+Connecticut Valley Hospital Addiction Services Division offers treatment to adult women, judicial clients and adult men.
+It accepts men and women into their treatment and detox program.

 Address: Tynan Circle, Middletown, CT 06457